MushroomRL/mushroom-rl/docs/source/mushroom.agent_environment_interface.rst

 Agent
 -----

-Mushroom provides the implementations of several algorithms belonging to all categories of RL:
+MushroomRL provides the implementations of several algorithms belonging to all categories of RL:

 - value-based;